learning-paths/pathway-clojure/content/index.md

 As you observe the world through your human eye, a massive amount of *information* regarding color is received by the brain through the input channel of your optic nerve.
 That amount of information is too vast for the average computer to process efficiently so computer programmers devised a way to represent color using a simple three letter system, [rgb](https://foldoc.org/rgb).
 Each letter can be set to a value between 0 and 255.
 In this way, the computer uses data such as ```0 0 255``` to closely approximate, or _represent_, the color as it appears in the world, in this case blue.
 When the computer encounters rgb data, it is programmed  to *interpret* such data as color (information) so that it may display color on the screen.

 Humans have been milking things down to their essence way before computers ever existed.
 The notches on the [lebombo bone](https://en.wikipedia.org/wiki/lebombo_bone) were likely used to represent days, while the bone in its entirety was likely used to represent a lunar cycle.
 Time is a very abstract thing, but the moon passing by is less abstract.
-Notches on a bone are a concrete, unchanging representation of one of natures most mysterious aspects, time.
+Notches on a bone are a concrete, unchanging representation of one of nature's most mysterious aspects, time.

 In the same way that notches on a bone help to model time in an understandable way, data is a powerful tool for modeling abstract things in a more tangible, more real, more understandable way.
 Data in the realm of the computer is the closest thing we have to a pure truth.
 If I give you the data ```0 0 255```, then you have the data as it is.
 Does that mean I've given your the color blue?
 No. It's just three numbers.
 That's all it is.
 I might hint at my intentions as the sender of this data by sending you three letters and three numbers, in the form of ```rgb 0 0 255```.
 Even still, we just have three letters and three numbers.
 It's possible that rgb means something different to me or you.
 We could still choose to interpret that data in any way we choose.